Edinburgh Water Company: Sewerage

+The undertaking of the Water of Leith Purification and Sewerage Commissioners was transferred to Edinburgh Corporation by the Edinburgh Boundaries Extension and Tramways Act 1920 (10 & 11 Geo.
+5. c. lxxxvii).

+The network of sewers continued to expand until 1960, but there was never any attempt made to treat it before it poured into the sea.
+Edinburgh Corporation carried out a feasibility study in 1966, as to how this situation could be improved, and decided to build a new sewage treatment plant on reclaimed land near Leith.
+The Local Government (Scotland) Act 1973 created new regional councils, resulting in Lothian Regional Council taking over the responsibility for Edinburgh's sewerage and sewage treatment, and it was they who completed the new works, which opened in 1978, having been partially funded by a European Investment Bank preferential loan.

 The works initially performed primary treatment only, to remove solids, and the remaining liquid was discharged into the sea through a 1.75 mi pipeline.
-After the solids had been treated, they were loaded onto a sludge disposal ship, the Gardyloo, and dumped at sea.
+After the solids had been treated, they were loaded onto a sludge disposal ship, the MV Gardyloo, and dumped at sea.
 This practice ceased at the end of 1998, when dumping was banned by the EU Urban Waste Water Treatment Directive, and the plant was extended to perform secondary treatment on the sewage, after which it went to a landfill site.
-In 1999, the running of the plant was taken over from the East of Scotland Water Board by Stirling Water and Veolia, under a Private Finance Initiative.
+In 1999, the running of the plant was taken over from the East of Scotland Water Board by Stirling Water and Veolia, under a private finance initiative.
 There are six sludge digesters on the site, which occupies 20 acre, and they produce enough gas to generate 2.3 MW of electricity.
 It is expected that the site will become self-sufficient for energy within a few years.
 As part of the Seafield works, another interceptor sewer was constructed, some 11 mi long and up to 10 ft in diameter.
 Due to the wide variety of ground conditions, some of it was tunnelled, some constructed by cut-and-cover, and in places, the ground had to be frozen before excavation could proceed.
 In addition to the main treatment works at Seafield, there are smaller works at Newbridge, South Queensferry and Dalmeny.